Goat Breeds ~ How to Choose the Best One

 Oberhasli Goats

-If sweet milk is what you’re looking for, Oberhasli is some of the best dairy goat breeds to take into consideration.
-Their milk has just under four percent of fat and tastes much sweeter than most.
+If sweet milk is what you’re looking for, Oberhasli is one of the best dairy goat breeds to take into consideration.
+Their milk has just under four percent of fat but still tastes much sweeter than most.

-On average, this breed can produce up to one and a half gallons of milk each day, depending on their living conditions and size, but their milk is most often used for making ice cream.
+On average, this breed can produce up to one and a half gallons of milk each day, depending on their living conditions and size.
+Because of their sweet milk, it is most often used for making ice cream.
 As another small variety, they make fantastic partners for urban farms and smaller farms with limited space.

 One thing you’re bound to love about Oberhasli goats is that they have a fantastic personality that makes them phenomenal for family-friendly environments.
 Still, you will not want to underestimate the power of this breed.
-They can cause significant damage if wronged, which is why most breeders will remove their horns at a young age.
-Oberhaslis live to be 8 – 12 years old.
+You will want to spend quality time with these goats if you want them to be companion animals.
+Oberhasli goats can live to be 8 – 12 years old.

 Pros: